-Your longest run of the week will start at 70 minutes and reach a maximum of 90 minutes.
+Your longest run of the week will start at 40 minutes and reach a maximum of 75 minutes.
 This doesn't need to be fast, just aim to get through the distance.
-Aim to run the whole way, even if this means slowing these runs down to a slow jog.
+Aim to run the whole way, even if this means slowing these runs down to a very slow jog.
 This is better than running too fast at the start and then walking.
-If you are feeling good in the final quarter of the run, you can get rolling - just don't push too hard.
 Save the faster running for your interval, fartlek and tempo sessions.
-The medium long run is similar; however, it will only reach a maximum of 60 minutes.